 • Improve your sales training and support: Whoever is doing the selling needs to know the portfolio, to be able to position and sell the value of what’s available.
 That takes training and it takes sales skills – some of the sales team might not have the skills they need.

-• Put product people in the driving seat: A common factor we see in project oriented businesses is that product managers are bypassed.
-We often see Sales people going directly to Development to get an estimate for effort and delivery timescales.
-Development are keen to help (as they want to build stuff that’s valued by customers).
-Senior Management then get told about this great opportunity and that Development are supportive.
+• Put product people in the driving seat: A common factor we see in project-oriented businesses is that product managers are bypassed.
+We often see Salespeople going directly to Development to get an estimate for effort and delivery timescales.
+Development is keen to help (as they want to build stuff that’s valued by customers).
+Senior Management then gets told about this great opportunity and that Development is supportive.
 A margin gets added and the customer gets an offer for the custom work.
 Product managers might or might not get told what’s happened but even if they are, it’s often too late to influence the decision.

 • Get ahead with your market understanding: You should be doing proactive research to try and understand where the market is heading in advance of these customer requirements coming in.
 This allows you to create the governance where you can say ‘no’ to things that are only relevant to a few customers and focus on things that are valued by the wider market where the opportunity is much bigger.

-Product Management can have the reputation of being the ‘sales prevention department’.
-The implication being that we don’t care about commercial success.
+Product Management can have a reputation for being the ‘sales prevention department’.
+The implication is that we don’t care about commercial success.
 Of course, that should not be true – we should care passionately about the commercial success of our products.
-But we have a longer term view than sales teams and that means that we should say ‘no’ to individual deals that would delay us from product enhancements aimed at meeting the needs of the broader market.
+But we have a longer-term view than sales teams and that means that we should say ‘no’ to individual deals that would delay us from product enhancements aimed at meeting the needs of the broader market.